stuntrally/stuntrally3/Developing.md

 Original code made by CryHam for: roads, pipes, their transitions and bridge walls, columns.
 Code inside:
-- Road_Prepass.cpp - needed before rebuild.
+- Road_Prepass.cpp - needed computations before rebuild.
-- Road_Rebuild.cpp - main big code creating geometry vertices and meshes.
+- Road_Rebuild.cpp - main big code, creating geometry vertices and meshes.
 - Grid.* - WIP new for paging grid and adding meshes together in cells, for less batches (draw calls).
+Now used for columns to gather more together.

-Creating mesh code was based on Ogre-Next: `/Samples/2.0/ApiUsage/DynamicGeometry/DynamicGeometryGameState.cpp`.
+Creating **mesh** code was based on Ogre-Next: `/Samples/2.0/ApiUsage/DynamicGeometry/DynamicGeometryGameState.cpp`.
 [Few posts](https://forums.ogre3d.org/viewtopic.php?p=554774#p554774) with info and issues (fixed).

+**Glass pipes** rendering changed.
+Old Ogre had 2 passes with opposite culling.
+New does not support passes [topic](https://forums.ogre3d.org/viewtopic.php?t=96902), and instead has:
+2 nodes with same mesh, but clones datablock and sets opposite cull in it.
+Code in `pipe glass 2nd item` section of `Road_Mesh.cpp`.

 ### Vegetation 🌳🪨

 Means models for trees, rocks, plants etc.
 It is not paged, does not have impostors (like it was in old SR with paged-geometry).
 Simply uses Ogre-Next Items that will be automatically HW instanced, to reduce draw calls, also works with mesh LODs.
-All models are placed after track load by code in `src/common/SceneTrees.cpp`.
+All models are placed during track load by code in `src/common/SceneTrees.cpp`.

 ### Grass 🌿